 X4 Circular Polarizer

 Before jumping into the ND filters let’s do a quick review of Breakthrough Photography’s X4 Circular Polarizer.
 I have been through many polarizers over the years and I am finally happy with the X4 CPL.
 It is made from solid brass with big knurled edges that make it easy to turn.
 The filter is what I would call a ‘thin-mount’ where it does not cause vignetting with wide angle lenses, but the front does still have a few threads to allow additional filters to be put on the polarizer (or a lens cap).
-This is unlike other thin-mounts which have no threads on the front.
+This is unlike other thin-mounts that have no threads on the front.
 They use a specially designed film that has the least amount of color cast on the market, you will be hard-pressed to find any color cast in the real world.
 I found there to be about 1 stop of light loss with this polarizer, which is very good.

 The only con I can come up with is that it can be hard to get off at times, with the knurled part to remove it being less knurled than the area to turn the polarizer, to me it seems they should be reversed.
 This is especially true when using a step up ring, they will get stuck together often.
 To overcome this I also purchased a rubber coated filter remover, which works great!
 UPDATE: They have since revised the design and made the knurled edge stick out farther, I have since had no problems getting the filters off!

 X4 Neutral Density Filters